101 Reasons Why Water Baptism is Not Necessary to be Saved

 64. Included in the many things the Holy Spirit does is that he is active in the salvation of a person.
 He regenerates us, this being made quite clear in Titus 3:5.
-He transforms us (2 Cor 3:18).
-He sanctifies us (Gal 5:16-23; 2 Thes 2:13).
+He transforms us (2 Corinthians 3:18).
+He sanctifies us (Galatians 5:16-23; 2 Thessalonians 2:13).
 Remembering that we are saved by a transformation of the heart—the Holy Spirit pours out God’s love in the heart (Romans 5:5), He seals God’s promises in believers’ hearts (Ephesians 1:13-14), and He strengthens the inner being (Ephesians 3:16).
 It is by his power that we have hope (Romans 15:13).
 Further, he shapes the individual’s community life to Christ’s (Romans 8:1-17), etc, etc. See also Who Is the Holy Spirit.

 65. Matthew 3:11; Mark 1:8; Acts 1:5; Acts 2:4; 1 Cor 6:11 shows that we are baptized, washed, justified, and sanctified by the Spirit of God.
 (We are washed by the Holy Spirit—not by water.)
 The Holy Spirit is everywhere in the Scriptures from beginning to end doing his work in the world and in people.